alextes/next-boilerplate/docs/question-and-input.md

 ## CI / CD

 * Does rituals' hosting environment have any CI / CD integration already set up?
+* If so, would you prefer we use it?

 ## Domains